PrincetonUniversity/hpc_beginning_workshop/07b_job_priority/README.md

 # Job Priority

+Here is an explanation from Bill Wichser of Research Computing taken from [here](https://askrc.princeton.edu/question/238/what-determines-my-jobs-priority-under-slurm/):

 The Slurm scheduler works much like many other schedulers by simply applying a priority number to a job.
 To see all jobs with associated priorities one can use

 squeue -o "%.18i %Q %.9q %.8j %.8u %.10a %.2t %.10M %.10L %.6C %R" | more